MonishSoni/MonishSoni/README.md

   - Job Title
   - Description of responsibilities and achievements.

-- Company Name (Year - Year)
-  - Job Title
-  - Description of responsibilities and achievements.

 ## Education

-- Degree, Major (Year)
-  - University Name
+- B.E, Electronics & Telecommunication Engineering (2017 - 2021)
-  - Description of coursework and achievements.
+  - University of Mumbai

 ## Get in Touch